uptane/uptane-standard/uptane-standard.md

 We assume that attackers may want to achieve one or more of the following goals, in increasing order of severity:

-* Read the contents of updates to discover confidential information, reverse-engineer firmware, or compare two firmware images to identify security fixes and hence determine the fixed security vulnerability
+* Read the contents of updates to discover confidential information, reverse-engineer firmware, or compare two firmware images to identify security fixes and hence determine the fixed security vulnerability.
-* Deny installation of updates to prevent vehicles from fixing software problems
+* Deny installation of updates to prevent vehicles from fixing software problems.
-* Cause one or more ECUs in the vehicle to fail, denying use of the vehicle or of certain functions
+* Cause one or more ECUs in the vehicle to fail, denying use of the vehicle or of certain functions.
-* Control ECUs within the vehicle, and possibly the vehicle itself
+* Control ECUs within the vehicle, and possibly the vehicle itself.

 ## Attacker capabilities {#capabilities}

 Uptane is designed with resilience to compromise in mind.
 We assume that attackers may develop one or more of the following capabilities:

 * Intercept and modify network traffic (i.e., perform man-in-the-middle attacks).
 This capability may be developed in two domains:
-    * Outside the vehicle, intercepting and modifying traffic between the vehicle and software repositories
+    * Outside the vehicle, intercepting and modifying traffic between the vehicle and software repositories.
-    * Inside the vehicle, intercepting and modifying traffic on one or more vehicle buses (e.g., via an OBD port or using a compromised ECU as a vector)
+    * Inside the vehicle, intercepting and modifying traffic on one or more vehicle buses (e.g., via an OBD port or using a compromised ECU as a vector).
 * Compromise and control either a Director repository or Image repository server, and any keys stored on that repository, but not both the Director and Image repositories.
-* Compromise either a Primary ECU or a Secondary ECU, but not both in the same vehicle
+* Compromise either a Primary ECU or a Secondary ECU, but not both in the same vehicle.

 ## Description of threats {#threats}